thejspr/backboneindex/README.md

 # Backbone Index

-Backbone aims at making the discovery of Backbone resources and plugins easier.
+Backbone Index aims at making the discovery of Backbone resources and plugins easier.
 This is achieved by parsing the official Backbone wiki pages and displaying the information on a [webpage](http://backboneindex.com).